 When items need to be available for emergency use, e.g. asthma pumps and Epipens, they may be kept in the Medical Room or area designated (reception) according to the size/layout of the building, or with the pupil, as appropriate.
-It is not necessary for a locked cupboard to be used, but such items should be easily available for the use of pupils and/or staff.
+Epi Pens are stored in the office in their own clearly labeled boxes with Best before date on the label.
+Inhalers for KS1 are kept in the office and KS2 pupils keep them in their classrooms.
+It is not necessary for a locked cupboard to be used, but such items should be easily availablefor the use of pupils and/or staff.